 Scientific interests - links to project pages and papers can be found below:

 - Machine learning.
-Novel methods for solving difficult inference problems.
+Novel methods for solving difficult inference problems for example variational methods for deep learning.

 - Approximate Bayesian inference with deterministic methods.
 Manfred Opper and I have contributed to the development of Expectation Propagation (formerly known as Adaptive TAP and also called Expectation Consistent by us).
 Current interests are perturbation corrections to EP with Ulrich Paquet and Manfred Opper and linear response and cavity methods for improving the Laplace approximation with Aki Vehtari and Aki's group.

-- Bioinformatics with specific focus on promoter analysis and gene regulation (see gene regulation group homepage), jointly headed by Anders Krogh, Albin Sandelin and me.
-We are interested in probabilistic modelling of genomic data such as gene expression micro-array type and sequence tags, chip-on-chip and CAGE in close collaboration with experimental groups at BRIC, the University hospital and Riken, Japan.
+- Bioinformatics with specific focus on gene regulation (see gene regulation group homepage).
+Albin Sandelin, Anders Krogh and I are interested in probabilistic modelling of genomic data such as gene expression micro-array type and sequence tags, chip-on-chip and CAGE in close collaboration with experimental groups at BRIC, the University hospital and Riken, Japan.
 My part of the group focus primarily on cancer research and use biological, machine learning and systems biology methods to address classification and survival.

 - Approximate Bayesian inference with Markov chain Monte Carlo methods.
 I am interesting in MCMC for providing ground truth for deterministic methods and for making MCMC practical for large problems.
 This involves improving the mixing properties of Gibbs sampling type algorithms, proposal distributions for non-linear state space models and generalized ensemble methods to get marginal likelihood estimates.